Watercolor: a toolbox holding a code script and an AI agent, beside pages of a children's picture book being batch-generated

 Watercolor illustration: a wooden desk with a laptop showing a batch processing script, input files on the left, output files on the right

-Day 6 Exercise: Batch Processing Practice — Pick a Scenario and Run It
+Day 6 Exercise: Batch Processing Practice: Pick a Scenario and Run It

 This is the Day 6 exercise for Week 2 of the “AI Path: Level Up Guide” series.
-Complete Day 5: Teach Your Script to Read More File Formats first, then come back here to work through this one.
+Complete Day 5: Teach Your Script to Read More File Formats first, then come back here to work through Day 6.
 In Day 5: Teach Your Script to Read More File Formats, you built the read_file() function and the skeleton of a batch script.
 Your script recognizes files in various formats now.
 But you haven’t run a full pipeline from start to finish yet.
 You still need to pick a scenario, call the API, and save the results.
 That loop is missing. ...

 2026-06-13 · 7 min · Alex Wang